 Setting up a land-based farm

-Find out what the requirements are to set up land-based aquaculture and how to get a fish-farm licence from us.
+Find out what the requirements are to set up land-based aquaculture and how to get a fish-farm licence from Fisheries New Zealand.

 WHAT THIS PROCESS COVERS

-This process covers aquaculture above the mean high-water mark, including:
+This process covers commercial aquaculture above the mean high-water mark, including:

 - marine and freshwater species (fish, shellfish, and seaweed)

-- farming in tanks, ponds, or cages (such as in freshwater canals)
+- farming in tanks, ponds, cages, pens (including in freshwater canals)